top of page

 ½ cup filtered water

-Add water and SA together in a glass spray bottle.
+Add water and Sodium Ascorbate together in a glass spray bottle.
 Twist lid closed, and shake well to combine.
-Apply over entire body but do not spray on/near the face or on broken skin. {Note: Vitamin C degrades in water so this spray will only last 24 hours at a time}
+Apply over entire body but do not spray on/near the face or on broken skin.
+Vitamin C degrades in water so this spray will only last six hours (with around half the Vit C degrading in the first hour so make as close to needed as possible).

 GET OUTSIDE ☀️

-Proper hydration is essential to flush toxins out of your system.
-Drink plenty of filtered water before, during and after swimming.
+Proper hydration is essential to flush toxins.
+Drink plenty of filtered water (ideally mineral rich spring water) before, during and after swimming.
 Chlorine-free swimming options include natural bodies of water or those that use alternative disinfection methods such as salt, ozone and UV light.

 Find this article helpful?
 You may also want to join our free Facebook group, The Healing Tribe and follow more of our content at Instagram.
 If you want comprehensive guidance and support especially if dealing with eczema, allergies or other gut health related challenges, work with me 1:1 .